Peace of mind and protection for those you care about.

 A professionally drafted standard Will costs £150 and mirror Will (for married or cohabiting couples) is £225*.
-The cost is inclusive of a home visit and assistance with signing your documents following the preparation of your Will.

 I hope you will agree that this is excellent value for the high quality of service you will receive and the protection that this will give to your loved ones for years to come.